VK-777/Unsupervised-Resume-Classifier/README.md

   ```
 2. **API Endpoints**:
   - GET/classify: Classify resumes and match with job roles.
-  - Request Body: JSON containing resume details and candidate skills.
+  - GET/classify_candidate/{id}: Classifies particular candidate whose id is mentioned.
-  - Response: Classification results and matched job roles.
+  - GET/shutdown: Shutdowns the server gracefully after all tasks have been successfully executed.

 3. **Database**:
   - Ensure PostgreSQL is running and configured as specified in Constants/constants.py.
   - The application reads from and writes to the database.

 ## Example
 To classify a resume, send a GET request to the /classify endpoint with the resume data.
-The API will return the classification results based on the provided job roles and skills.
+The API will update your database with the classification results based on the provided job roles and skills.

 ## Project Files
   - job_skills.json: Contains job titles and required skills.